 They would finally have Peace With Honor.

-There is one more thing we could give them that would guarantee the success of the Extreme Generosity approach.
+There is one more thing we could give the Palestinians that would guarantee the success of the Extreme Generosity approach.
 It is actually something that Israel cannot give them, but the United States can.
 It is also something that would not cost the American taxpayers a cent.

 Yes, it’s true.
-Our sympathy for the Jews—-a good thing—-is what ultimately led us to make an incredibly stupid decision to approve an illegal and immoral act.
-Maybe we weren’t guilty of malevolence, but we are nevertheless paying the price now for the moral/intellectual lapse we had back then.
+Our sympathy for the Jews—-a good thing—-is what ultimately led us to make the incredibly stupid decision in 1948 to approve an illegal and immoral act, one that would inevitably victimize one people (the indigenous inhabitants) in order to benefit another (a favored group of immigrants).

 Americans have become accustomed to seeing the Israelis as their friends.
 I’m not recommending that we just toss that aside.